Why We Make These Spelt Waffles Every Week

 Instructions

-Add the wet ingredients to the dry ingredients and mix just until incorporated.
+- Add the wet ingredients to the dry ingredients and mix just until incorporated.
+Be careful not to overmix.

 Note